goshiphq/goship-cms/content/blog/palletizing-ltl-freight-everything-you-need-to-know.md

 ## **When should I use pallets?**

 Basically, every time you’re moving multiple packages through LTL shipping services.
-This will make handling easier and faster and will mitigate your worry about your shipment’s safety.
+[Shipping pallets](https://www.goship.com/posts/package-vs-pallet-shipping) will make handling easier and faster and will mitigate your worry about your shipment’s safety.

 ## **How to choose the right pallets?**